 6. MCData server sends MCData communication release response back to MCData client 1.

 7. All participants of the MCData communication have successfully released the media plane resources associated with the MCData communication that is released.

+Editor’s note: Adding text that in case of MBMS delivery via MB2 interface the server unmaps the group from the MBMS bearer and may deactivate it and cancel its announcement to the UE, is FFS.

 8. MCData client 1 notifies the MCData user about the communication release.